measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 what inputs.
 This allows OONI to maximize censorship coverage given the probe's current geographic location and internet service provider.

+The `production_registry_url`, `testing_registry_url`, `production_events_url`,
+and `testing_events_url` return, respectively, the production and testing URLs of the orchestrator's registry and events web services used by OONI.

 Once you have constructed an orchestration client, you can configure it by setting the proper configuration attributes, described below:

 The `logger` attribute can be override to use a custom logger.
 By default, the global MeasurementKit logger is used.

+The `settings` attribute allows to specify optional settings.
+By default, an empty settings object is used, meaning that defaults will always be used.

 The `available_bandwidth` attribute indicates how much bandwidth you would like to use for automatic tests run through orchestration.
 By default, this